 What is a Gut Cleanse, Exactly?

-Types of gut cleanses include juice cleanses, specialized diets that incorporate “colon cleansing foods,” popular cleanses like the Master cleanse, and even things like coffee enemas and probiotic enemas.
+In fact, many gurus have their own "flavor" of gut cleanses – types of gut cleanses include juice cleanses, specialized diets that incorporate “colon cleansing foods,” popular cleanses like the Master cleanse, and even things like coffee enemas and probiotic enemas.

 Unfortunately, not only do most gut cleanses not provide any of these benefits, but they may also do more harm than good.